Sick House Syndrome

 - Do not locate vent fan exhausts, dryer exhausts in the crawlspace unless the are properly insulated to avoid condensation.

-- Create positive surface drainage around the home, and ensure gutters and downspouts are directly water away from the foundation.
+- Create positive surface drainage around the home, and make sure gutters and downspouts are directly water away from the foundation.